-PGF Applicati on - Te Ara Mahi For: Approval Applicant: Uenuku Charitable Trust Pipedrive ID # Commerc Region Manawatū/Whanganui PGF Funding Sought: \$50,000.00 Region detail: Ruapehu Total Project Value: LC sime and Information Applicant co-funding: \$Commercial Information Entity Type: Registered Charitable Trust Funding Structure: [Grant / Loan / Other] Entity Detail: Uenuku Charitable Trust (UCT) established on the 3 April 2014, the first of three subsidiary trusts to progress the development and aspirations of Uenuku, Tamakana and Tamahaki in the lead up to their post treaty settlement.
+PGF Application - Te Ara Mahi For: Approval Applicant: Uenuku Charitable Trust Pipedrive ID # Commerc Region Manawatū/Whanganui PGF Funding Sought: \$50,000.00 Region detail: Ruapehu Total Project Value: C sime and Information Applicant co-funding: \$Commercial Information Entity Type: Registered Charitable Trust Funding Structure: [Grant / Loan / Other] Entity Detail: Uenuku Charitable Trust (UCT) established on the 3 April 2014, the first of three subsidiary trusts to progress the development and aspirations of Uenuku, Tamakana and Tamahaki in the lead up to their post treaty settlement.
 The UCT board currently numbers 13 trustees, all of whom have been mandated through formal processes by their hapū, marae, or wai claimant, uri or rangatahi groups to represent the interests of the people.
 UCT holds monthly hui at its offices in Raetihi on the third Sunday of each month.
 Uri are welcome to attend these hui.
 Trustees are guided by and represent the views and interest of the people, the decedents of Uenuku (nā Tūkaihoro), Tamakana and Tamahaki.
-UCT seek to represent for the benefit of te iwi ō Uenuku and their wairuatanga, mounga, arikitanga, awa, whenua and Tu Puna ō Uenuku tributaries and its interests in te tiriti ō Waitangi claims and settlements.
-Ruapehu District Council seeks to partner with iwi across its region where appropriate, to build a meaningful and respectful partnership that improves the prosperity and wellbeing of the community within the Ruapehu district.
+UCT seek to represent for the benefit of te iwi ō Uenuku and their wairuatanga, mounga, arkiranga, awa, whenua and Tu Puna ō Uenuku tributaries and its interests in te tiriti ō Waitangi claims and settlements.
+Ruapehu District Council seeks to partner with iwi acroregion where appropriate, to build a meaningful and respectful partnership that improve prosperity and wellbeing of the community within the Ruapehu district. interests in te tiriti ō partner with iwi across its thership that improves the